sundararajan-rajendr/SONiC/doc/aaa/SONiC RBAC HLD.md

 The REST server should return standard HTTP errors when authentication fails or if the user tries to access a forbidden resource or perform an unauthorized activity.

 ## 5.2 gNMI server
 The gNMI server should return standard gRPC errors when authentication fails.
-(Question: Does gRPC have "standard" errors for authorization failures?)

 ## 5.3 CLI
 Authentication errors will be handled by SSH.
 However, the CLI must gracefully handle authorization failures from the REST server (the authorization failure would originate from Translib of course).
 While the CLI will render all of the available commands to a user, the user will actually only be able to execute a subset of them.
 This limitation is a result of the design decision to centralize RBAC in Translib.
 Nevertheless, the CLI must inform the user when they attempt to execute an unauthorized command.